jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 I want to change that.
 In this post, I'll explain *what* the `yield` keyword does, *why* it's useful, and *how* to use it.

+## What is a Python Generator (Textbook Definition)

+A *generator* is a function which returns a *generator iterator* (just an object we can iterate over) by calling `yield`.
+If `yield` is called with a value, that value is returned from the call.
+The *next time* `next()` is called on the *generator iterator*, the generator resumes execution *from where it called `yield`*, not from the beginning of the function.
+All of the state, like the values of local variables, is recovered and the generator contiues to execute until the next call to `yield`.

+**If this doesn't make *any* sense to you, don't worry.
+I wanted to get the textbook definition out of the way so I can explain to you what all that nonsense actually means.**

 <!--more-->

 *Note: In recent years, generators have grown more powerful as features have been added through PEPs.
 In my next post, I'll explore the true power of `yield` with respect to coroutines, cooperative multitasking and asynchronous I/O (especially their use in the ["tulip"](https://code.google.com/p/tulip/) prototype implementation GvR has been working on).
 Before we get there, however, we need a solid understanding of how the `yield` keyword and `generators` work.*